Wardship of the Court

 The Respondents acknowledgement of service together with the notice must be served upon the applicant and the court must be immediately notified where any changes take place.
 If at the time of the hearing the High Court does not confirm the wardship it will be considered as being lapsed.

-Before making a child a ward of the court, the court must be satisfied that the matters and issues relating to a child cannot be dealt with by way of the Children Act 2989 before a wardship is arranged.
-Prior to the Children Act 1989 wardships would have been the only action available for local authorities or other family members and relatives where they were unable to initiate proceedings.
-However, as the Children Act 109 is purely child focused, it has restricted the use of wardship.
-The Children Act 2989 provides a statutory scheme which deals with most issues where previously only wardship would have been the viable option.
+Prior to the Children Act 1989, wardship would have been the primary action available for local authorities or family members seeking to protect children where other proceedings were unavailable.
+However, the Children Act 1989 is child-focused legislation that has significantly restricted the use of wardship.
+The statutory scheme now deals with most child protection issues where previously only a wardship application UK would have been the viable option.

 Furthermore, the courts cannot use wardship to place a child into the care of the Local Authority, as this would enable judges to put children in care where the criteria for care orders have not been satisfied.
 The courts can also not grant wardship and delegate the decision-making process to the Local Authority.
 When using wardship the High court must make the individual decisions and not any other body.
 Finally, the courts must not use wardship where the outcome could be obtained through any other provision of the Children Act 1989.